-It’s a simple enough, “Effective May 31, 2014, GameSpy will cease providing all hosted services for all games still using GameSpy”.
-But it spells significant problems for the that still use some form of GameSpy Technology for their multiplayer modes.
+It’s a simple enough sentence, “Effective May 31, 2014, GameSpy will cease providing all hosted services for all games still using GameSpy”.
+But it spells significant problems for the scores of games that still use some form of GameSpy Technology for their multiplayer modes.

 The company has been around since 1997 and started life offering Quake IP servers.
 In 2012, GameSpy Technology was sold by IGN to Glu-Mobile and it’s Glu that has taken the decision to cease all hosting duties in May of this year.